-We are using the TTL Serial JPEG (Figure 4.) from adafruit.com to fulfill the last part of the SMD criteria.
-It comes with adjustable focus and only requires two digital pins.
-It has a choice of three resolutions, and compresses the pictures on board making it convenient to transport.
-This camera will be connected to our Arduino Nano.
+Originally, we planned to connect the camera to our Arduino Nano.
 Last year we faced a problem of being able to send the camera data via the transmitter.
 The baud rate of the camera data did not coincide with the rate of the transmitter.
 If we slowed the baud rate of the transmitter to match the camera, the transmission would not send continuous data.
-To bypass this issue, we plan to use a different transmitter and plan to store the camera data to a micro SD card and have the data from micro SD be sent to our "main" controller (Arduino Mega 2560) as a reassurance if the new transmitter gives us the same issue.
+We planned to bypass this issue by using a different transmitter and storing the camera data to a micro SD card and have the data from micro SD be sent to our "main" controller (Arduino Mega 2560) as a reassurance if the new transmitter gives us the same issue.
+After consulting our payload resource, Helen Rapozo from Honolulu Community College, we found that using the Arduino Mega alleviated this issue because the Mega contains three serial ports.
+This allows us to use three different serial baud rates.
+We also successfully tested the camera and transmitter with the Arduino Mega.